issa-project/issa-pipeline/pipeline/README.md

 NB: the tools' responses are verbous and contain the full annotated text.
 The options to remove the text is provided to save the space.
 NB: GeoNames named entities are saved in the same way as Wikidata with an addition of GeoNamesID field.

-The following output files are produced:
+The following output files are generated:
-- json files with DBPedia named entities
+- JSON files with DBPedia named entities annotations
-- json files with Wikidata named entities
+- JSON files with Wikidata named entities annotations
-- json files with GeoNames named entities
+- JSON files with GeoNames named entities annotations

+Scripts are provided in directory [ner](./ner/).

 ### Transformation to RDF
 The transformation of the metadata, document text, thematic descriptors and annotations is carried out using [Morph-xR2RML](https://github.com/frmichel/morph-xr2rml/), an implementation of the [xR2RML mapping language](http://i3s.unice.fr/~fmichel/xr2rml_specification.html) [1] for MongoDB databases.